AaltoSciComp/scicomp-docs/training/scip/shell-scripting.rst

 **About the course:** You know that SLURM batch script is a regular BASH shell script mostly?
 You know that when you login to Triton your terminal is a fully enabled shell scripting environment?
 Do you know how to create an alias, a function, how to use loops and traps in a shell?
 How to work with variables and arrays?
 The course is oriented on those who want to start using BASH programming fully and use terminal efficiently.

-We expect that course participants are familiar with the `shell basics <linux-shell-basics>`__ (experience with BASH, ZSH, etc).
-We somewhat touch the  `Part 1 of the Linux Shell tutorial <../linux-shell-tutorial>`__, and continue to Part 2.
+We expect that course participants are familiar with the `shell basics <linux-shell-basics.html>`__ (experience with BASH, ZSH, etc).
+We somewhat touch the  `Part 1 of the Linux Shell tutorial </training/linux-shell-tutorial.html>`__, and continue to Part 2.
 Though we expect that participant knows how to create a directory and can edit file from the linux shell command line.
 We will be scripting a lot, there will be lots of demos and real practicing.

 **Lecturer:** Ivan Degtyarenko, D. Sc., Science IT / Department of Applied Physics, Aalto University

 **Place:** Otakaari 1, U135a

-**Time, date, place:**
+**Time, date:**

 - Mon 16.3, 10:00-13:00
 - Wed 18.3, 10:00-13:00